jpmorganchase/salt-ds/.changeset/ten-mayflies-grow.md

 "@salt-ds/core": patch
 ---

-Fixed Icon alignment for Checkbox and Radio Button
+Fixed alignment for Checkbox and Radio Button.
+They are now correctly aligned to their labels.